 - Set up and use an email client program on your computer.

-Plesk can automatically set up the Microsoft Office Outlook and Mozilla Thunderbird email clients.
+Plesk can automatically set up certain email clients (for example, Microsoft Office Outlook, Mozilla Thunderbird, and others).
 This feature is called mail autodiscover.
 It automatically configures necessary settings (mail protocols, mail servers, ports, and so on) and you do not need to specify them manually.
 However, not all domain configurations support mail autodiscover.